hcholab/sfkit/docs/source/tutorial.rst

 Introduction
 ------------

 sfkit is a command line tool made to facilitate secure collaboration for certain types of genomic analysis that utilize potentially sensitive data.
-This tutorial will walk you through the steps of using sfkit to perform a secure genome-wide association study (GWAS) using the sfkit workflow.
+This tutorial will walk you through the steps of using sfkit to perform a secure-federated genome-wide association study (SF-GWAS) using the sfkit workflow.

 There are two main components to the sfkit workflow: the website and the sfkit client.
 The website is a web application that serves to provide a convenient UI for the study participants to create a joint study and set up the study parameters.
 The sfkit client is a command line tool that is used to perform the actual analysis.
-The sfkit CLI is run on a machine controlled by the study coordinator.
+The sfkit CLI is run on a machine controlled by the study participant.
 The sfkit website is run by the Broad Institute.

 Prerequisites
 -------------

-Before you begin, you will need access to a Google Cloud VM instance where you can run the protocol.
-If you are unfamiliar with Google Cloud Compute, you may find the documentation `here <https://cloud.google.com/compute>`_.
+Before you begin, you will need access to a machine where you can run the protocol.
+One option is to use GCP: if you are unfamiliar with Google Cloud Compute, you may find the documentation `here <https://cloud.google.com/compute>`_.

 .. note::